Epic-Breakfast-Productions/OpenQuarterMaster/software/plugins/image-search/README.md

 # Image Search Plugin

+ - store image vectors in mongodb
+ - pull image data from OQM
+ - present an endopoint to upload an image, search for matches

+## TODOS

+ -

 This plugin is intended to provide image-based searches of items.

 Use case is to take a picure of something, and then identify which items in the database it could be based on that image.